 Many people in Florida face overwhelming levels of unsecured debt.
-For some individuals, using a debt management plan can be very helpful.
+For some individuals, using a debt management plan can be very helpful especially for Debtors that struggle with student loans.
 However, debtors may want to do some research before opting for such a plan over filing for Chapter 7 bankruptcy.

 Debtors normally have to agree that they will not incur new debt or obtain new credit while they are on their debt management plans.
 This means that they will need to set aside money in the event that an emergency arises.
 People should also be aware that they will need to change how they approach their finances for several years.
 This may involve forgoing extras and living by strict budgets.